Keywords: MRI, heart, myocardial infarction, normal case, delayed-enhancement, no-reflow, segmentation

 For each geometrical and clinical metric, a ranking will be done, and the final ranking consists of the sum of the ranking for each metric.

-The participants are invited to submit their results (corresponding to the segmentation of the different areas, the algorithms are not be requested) through the dedicated website by loading a file in Nifti format with all the areas of interest.
+The participants are invited to submit their results for all the cases (corresponding to the segmentation of the different areas, the algorithms are not be requested) by loading files in Nifti format (then 50 files are requested) with all the areas of interest to this email address : email@example.com .
+The name of each Nifti file with the contours is the same as the name of the file with the images (e.g. case_101.nii).

 During the training phase, the code for the metric calculation will be available to the participants and thus they can assess themselves their method.